A must for any traveler who appreciates quality beer and service. The Cerveceria del Valle Sagrado taproom in Lima is unlike any beer bar in Lima.

 For a refreshing beer, give the Be Kind, a traditional pale ale, a go.
 In Juan’s words, it’s “for nice, easy drinkin’.”
 Naranja Mecánica, a German Hefeweizen (wheat beer) with orange is as thirst-quenching as it is picture-ready.
 Risk-takers should try the Olas de Maras, a sour beer with hints of salt from Maras and the aguaymanto fruit, made in collaboration with Lima brewery, Lemaire.
 Hop Blitz uses some rare hops and offers a unique taste for many.
 We’ll definitely be circling back for that malty Don’t Whine barley wine, though.

-Just to be clear: When you order a pint at Cerveceria del Valle Sagrado (either location), you’ll receive a full point.
+Just to be clear: When you order a pint at Cerveceria del Valle Sagrado (either location), you’ll receive a full pint.
 Unbeknownst to many pub crawlers, beer is commonly served a few milliliters less than a full pint.
 (Yes, it matters.)

 To satisfy the beer munchies there are also some nontraditional bar food items available, such as choclo con queso, thin crust pizzas, and salads.
 The table favorite was by far the chifa-inspired chicharrón de pollo.